albar965/littlenavmap-manual/src/en/SEARCHPROCS.rst

 Right-click on a procedure to get more options in the context menu, like centering the map on the procedure or adding it to your flight plan.

-Use the context menu of the flight plan table to remove procedures like any other waypoint.
+Use the context menu of the flight plan table to remove procedures.
 See :ref:`delete-selected-legs`.

 Procedure legs are highlighted in red if one or more navaids could not be resolved.
 A warning dialog will be displayed if you try to add this